mbdevpl/system-query/README.rst

 It is also attempting to be fail-safe.

-Usable as library and as a commandline tool.
+Usable as library and as a command-line tool.

 as library